Thieves (1996 film): Production

-The film received five nomination to the Cesar Awards, including the categories of Best Film, Best Director, Best Actress (Catherine Deneuve), Best Young Actor (Benoît Magimel) and Best Young Actress (Laurence Côte).
-It won only in the last category.
-In addition, Benoît Magimel received the Prix Michel Simon as Best Actor for his performance in Thieves.

-Production

-Thieves was directed by André Téchiné in the style of film noir.
+Les Voleurs (Thieves) was directed by André Téchiné in the style of film noir.
 Its fragmented structure has been compared to a William Faulkner's novel, particularly to The Sound and the Fury (1929).
 The narrative — consisting of a prologue, five sections, and an epilogue — leaps around in time and switches between the viewpoints of Justin, Alex, Marie, and Juliette.
 The Sound and the Fury unfolds over four days, likewise, switching narrative perspectives.
 Both The Sound and the Fury and Thieves also have a central female character who is loved obsessively by two of the narrators: Faulkner's novel has Caddie, who is loved by her brothers Benjy and Quentin, and Téchiné's film has Juliette, who is the love interest of both Alex and Marie.
 The divided time structure emphasize the interlapping relationships between the characters.

+Principal photography took place from 6 Feb 1995 to 16 Sep 1995.

 Music

 The original score for the film was written by Philippe Sarde, regular composer in Téchiné's films.
 The sound track includes an eclectic mix of artist and styles like : Cheb Mami, Liza Minnelli, The Archies and Mozart.